Nitehawk Winter 2021/22

 - Tables in ALL indoor & outdoor eating facilities will be spaced to allow for Two(2) meter Physical Distancing.
 Please do NOT move tables and chairs from their assigned locations.

 - A maximum of Six(6) individuals from the same cohort may sit together at the same table.

 - Enhanced cleaning & sanitization protocols will be in place.

-We realize the changes listed above may or likely will create inconveniences, however we ask for everyone’s cooperation, patience and understanding.
+We realize the changes listed above may or likely will create inconveniences, however we ask for everyone’s continued cooperation, patience and understanding.
 In order for us to provide a safe space for everyone this winter it will require adaptation and the willingness to do things differently from ALL.

 See you on the Slopes!